Have you heard of Dwight Eisenhower – the man behind the Eisenhower Matrix?

-Think about it: A ship in the Caribbean island sets sail into the sea.
-If the ship captain doesn’t know where it’s headed, it could go either after the shores of Spain or the United States or in South America.
+Think about it: A ship in a Caribbean island sets sail into the sea.
+If the ship captain doesn’t know where it’s headed, it could go either after the shores of Spain, the United States, or South America.

-Similarly, before using the Eisenhower Matrix to your benefit, you need a list of tasks.
+Similarly, you need a list of tasks before using the Eisenhower Matrix to your benefit.

 Only then you can decide what action you should be taking and in what order to hit your goals.

 Now I’ll try to answer some of the common questions related to the Eisenhower Matrix.